You might have a lot of experience in delivering great customer service, but it doesn’t mean you are delivering a great customer service experience.

 Hollywood flick The Good, The Bad and The Ugly tells the story of three gunslingers who compete for a gold fortune amidst the American Civil War.
 The phrase is commonly used to describe the best and worst of something, among others which could have been improved but were not.
 Today, we’re talking about the good, bad, and ugly side of customer service experience.

 Customer service is pretty big in the modern digital age.
-We all engage with companies on a regular basis, and some things just don’t turn out the way you wanted them to.
+We all engage with companies on a regular basis, and some things just don’t turn out the way you want them to.
 Now, combine this problem with modern technological innovation and multi-platform usage and you have the perfect recipe for customers with high demands.

 According to Marketing Week, 15 years ago, the average consumer typically used two touch-points when buying an item and only 7% regularly used more than four.
 Today consumers use an average of almost six touch points, with 50% regularly using more than four.

 If I asked you to describe your previous customer service experience with a brand, what would your answer be?
 You would probably give an account of a positive customer experience or negative customer experience.
 This is exactly what makes up customer service experience – the way companies handle their customers.